pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

         ![](assets/2024-01-11-06-10-54.png)
     - Kinesis Data Firehose: data delivery and integration, near `realtime`
         * although lambda can be integrated, but it just works as interceptor.
 Destination cannot be Lambda
+        * target storage, not complicated streaming processing
+        * not supporting DynamoDB as target
     - Kinesis Data Analytics: real time analysis of streaming data
     - Firehose is like a Simple Conveyor Belt: